Tom Hudson

 The work does not get handed off.

-What I present at the end of an audit I found myself.
-What I recommend in a sprint I stay accountable for.
-There is no junior in the background.
-You deal with one person from the audit to the final delivery.
+What I find I found myself.
+What I recommend I stay accountable for.
+There is no junior in the background following a guide.
+You deal with one person from the first call to the final delivery.

-The audit exists to give you a complete picture of where your business stands.
-If you take that away and act on it yourself, that is a good outcome.
-I would rather you fixed the problem than felt obliged to pay me to fix it.
+Everything I produce in a mapping session, an audit or a sprint is yours to keep and act on regardless of what happens next.
+If you take the findings and fix the problems yourself, that is a good outcome.
+I would rather you solved it than felt obliged to pay me to do it.

 The approach is consistent.

+That is how I approach business problems too.
 Build the system.
 Trust the process.
 Do the work.
-I lost 100kg in bodyweight using this logic.
-It applies to every client engagement.
-The foundations first.
+Foundations first.
 Everything else follows.